-This is a guest post from my friend Spencer Howard.
+This is a guest post from my friend Spencer Howard of Straight to the Points.
 Spencer brings his sunny smile on his world travels.
 Since I wouldn’t touch the Garuda first class award sale, Spencer agreed to share his battle to issue a ticket.
 We had planned to publish in December to help others chasing the prize.
 The supposed 48-hour ticketing process took 22 days so this incident is now a humorous memoir of the craziness of the miles and points hobby.

 In December, the miles and points world exploded when Garuda Indonesia offered 90% off award flights.
 Garuda Indonesia and bloggers across the internet called it the “Best Deal of the Year!”